Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/relationships.md

-# Character Relationships
+# Character Relationships for Isabella Torres
-Connections and dynamics with other characters# Character Relationships for Isabella Torres
+Connections and dynamics with other characters

 ## Relationship with Marcus Reynolds
 - **Nature**: Colleague and Friend